Riding Academy Policies

 - Notified no show – Notified no show is defined as a student who fails to appear for an assigned class session but notifies the office less than 7 days in advance.
 These students will be classified as a counseled out student.

-Re-test Policy.
 Re-tests must be completed within 60 days of the originally failed class.
-Skills & Knowledge re-tests are scheduled through the office and given on weekdays & weekends for free if they are taken with a subsequent class during that classes testing time.
+Skills & Knowledge re-tests are scheduled through the office and given on weekdays & weekends taken with a subsequent class during that class’s testing time.
+A paid in full registration allows a student to take the class one (1) time.
+In addition, one (1) re-test of each test is allowed for failing students.
+No refund or partial refund will be given to failing students.

 Proper riding gear is REQUIRED by the State of California as follows: